legendu-net/blog/misc/content/2019-02-22-python-big-data.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+There are multiple ways to handle big data in Python, among which Dask and PySpark are the w most popular ones.

+1. Both Dask and PySpark are very easy to use.

+2. PySpark (even standalone on a single machine) is a clear win over Dask in both speed and the amount of data that it can handle.
+    For example,
+    PySpark is able to join 2 tables of millions of row on a single machine with very limited memory.
+    However, Dask fails to work (or takes unbearly long time) with the same amount of resources.

+To sum up,
+PySpark is prefereed to Dask.

 ## Dask